Who is this course for?

 At a minimum, those wishing to register for the IBSC must be capable of:

-- Skiing all the ‘black diamond’ runs on your local ski field confidently (not necessarily stylishly).
+- Confidently skiing ALL the ‘black diamond’ runs on your local ski field in ALL conditions.

-- Making turns (again doesn’t have to be stylish) in heavy wet snow on steep ground.
+- Making turns in crusty or heavy snow on steep ground.

 - Confidently performing kick-turn on steep ground to get out of trouble if needed.